Chisomnwa/Chisomnwa/README.md

 ## 🚀 About me:

-I'm a passionate Sofware (AI) & Data Engineer dedicated to crafting scalable data solutions that drive business growth.
+I'm a passionate Software (AI) & Data Engineer dedicated to crafting scalable data solutions that drive business growth.
 With a strong focus on building robust data pipelines, designing efficient databases, and creating analytics solutions, I thrive on solving complex data challenges.

 ## ✨ When I'm not immersed in code, you'll find me: